 Advice on Measures and 3-Year Targets for Defined Terms

 The ICANN Board resolution requests advice on measures for each of the three defined terms.
 Below are the working group’s recommended measures, including columns indicating an assessment of difficulties in obtaining and reporting each measure, along with the source of data.
-The scope of the metrics are only at the first and second level registrations.
+The scope of the metrics is only at the first and second level registrations.
 Third and higher level registrations of domains are consider out of scope with exception to the use of geographic names as outlined in the Applicant Guide Book.

 The ICANN Board resolution also requested advice on 3-year targets for these measures.
 For some measures, an appropriate target would be an improvement on performance in the pre-expansion gTLD space.
 For other measures, such as URS complaints, there is no exact equivalent in the pre-expansion gTLD environment.